The cost of shipping to Italy is 6€, free above 39€.

 Candied Fruit in Asia

-In Asia, the candied fruit has a long tradition, especially in China and Japan, where it is often eaten as a snack or used to decorate sweets and cakes.
+In Asia, candied fruit has a long tradition, especially in China and Japan, where it is often eaten as a snack or used to decorate sweets and cakes.
 The candying technique has been perfected in these regions, where not only fruits but also flowers and roots are candied, creating a variety of unique products.

 Candied Fruit in the Middle East